QiuYukang/5G-LENA/tutorial/source/tutorial.rst

     * ------------CC1----------------|--------------CC2-------------------
     * ------------BWP1---------------|--------------BWP2------------------

-Given that there is only one gNB, a total transmission power of 4 dbW is spread among the two BWPs.
+Given that there is only one gNB, a total transmission power of 4 dBm, which is around 2.51 mW, is spread among the two BWPs.

 In terms of the BWP type and bearer, the former communication is configured to use a QCI with NGBR Low Latency, also known in the code as ``NGBR_LOW_LAT_EMBB``, while the latter has a QCI with GBR and is named as ``GBR_CONV_VOICE``.
 A list of other QCI types can be found at the `ns-3 doxygen page on QCI`_.

-On the top of the stack, two UDP applications are configured.
-The low-latency voice traffic is simulated to send 100 bytes, whereas the high data rate one sends 1252 bytes.
-Both of these applications send data every 0.1 ms. The ``FlowMonitorHelper`` is used to gather data statistics about the traffic.
+On the top of the stack, two UDP applications are used to simulate low-latency voice traffic and high quality one, respectively.
+In terms of the generated traffic, the former simulates a burst of 100 bytes each 100 us, while the latter generates packets of 1252 bytes every 100 us.
+The ``FlowMonitorHelper`` is used to gather data statistics about the traffic.

 Finally, the EPC's PGW is then connected to a remote host with an ideal Point-to-Point channel:
 100 Gbps of data rate with 2500 bytes of MTU and no delay.